sodacan-net/sodacan-core/documentation/architecture.md

 					<instanceName>.scc.json
 ```

-The content of the .scc.json file is a json representation of the module's variables, including the AST and source code of the module.
+The content of the .scc.json file is a json representation of the module's variables, including the values, AST and source code of the module.

 Now, this .scc.json file is completely redundant.
 Why?
 Because the variables in the module
 instance were populated by messages... and only messages.
 And, the messages that were consumed by a module that resulted in
-the variables current values are still around (in the message bus)!
+the variable's current values are still around (in the message bus)!
-That means one way to restore the current state of a variable is to simply replay the message stream
+That means one way to restore the current state of a module is to simply replay the message stream
 into that module (the output of the module can be ignored during this recovery).

-So, the key-value store is really just there for performance reasons.
+So, the snapshot file is just there for performance reasons.
 It would take much longer to replay messages,
 sequentially, in order to recover a module's state than to simply load state from an indexed database optimized for random access.

 The module agent creates a snapshot for the module periodically and stores it in the data store.